gothinkster/react-redux-realworld-example-app/README.md

 ## Getting started

+You can view a live demo over at https://redux.productionready.io/

 To get the frontend running locally:

 - Clone this repo
 - `npm install` to install all req'd dependencies
-- `npm run watch` to have webpack bundle the JS files into /bin/main.js, then run `npm start` to start the server on http://localhost:4000
+- `npm run watch` to have webpack bundle the JS files into /bin/main.js, then run `npm start`

 For convenience, we have a live API server running at https://conduit.productionready.io/api for the application to make requests against.
 You can view [the API spec here](https://github.com/GoThinkster/productionready/blob/master/API.md) which contains all routes & responses for the server.
 We'll release the backend code in a few weeks should anyone be interested in it.